usnistgov/FederalProfile-8259A/_8259-Control/event.md

 - Establish policies and procedures to monitor the IoT device and associated systems to detect:

-- Attacks and indicators of potential attacks in accordance with the organization-defined monitoring policies and objectives; and
+- Attacks and indicators of potential attacks in accordance with the organizationally-defined monitoring policies and objectives; and
 - Unauthorized local, network, and remote IoT device, and associated systems, connections.

 ## Policies and procedures to identify unauthorized use.

-Policies and procedures provide the details necessary to implement management and operational controls for how to identify unauthorized use of IoT devices and their associated systems, in accordance with the organization-defined techniques and methods.
+Policies and procedures provide the details necessary to implement management and operational controls for how to identify unauthorized use of IoT devices and their associated systems, in accordance with the organizationally-defined techniques and methods.
 Controls that may be necessary:

 **Manufacturer:**